 Welcome to the 'Planners' Page', dedicated to supporting Suffolk's Local Authority planners and others in their work.
 We can help you to keep on top of current issues in biodiversity and planning.

-This year's seminar provided opportunities to exchange ideas with like-minded professionals, gain new perspectives and increase understanding of how to deal with biodiversity issues in planning.
-A range of tropics were covered including inexpensive, practical mitigation ideas for hedgehogs, swifts and toads, landscape scale projects and the challenges of dealing with international sites, such as visitor surveys and Habitats Regulations Assessments.
+This year's seminar provides opportunities to exchange ideas with like-minded professionals, gain new perspectives and increase understanding of how to deal with biodiversity issues in planning.

 The Validation Checklist should be used where a Biodiversity or Geodiversity Assessment is required because the site includes or is close to: